keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 ---
 ## Introduction

-This example demonstrates autoregressive language modelling using a a miniature version of GPT model.
+This example demonstrates autoregressive language modelling using a miniature version of GPT model.
 The model consists of a single transformer block with causal masking in the its attention layer.